- Wide range of petrol and diesel engines to choose from

 Front seats come with manual adjustment (there is the option of electrically powered control) and the steering wheel is adjustable for both rake and reach, so that enabled us to find a comfortable position easily.

-The unusually small diameter steering wheel and position does feel odd at first, but you quickly get used to it and the direct feel and quick response is very enjoyable.
+The unusually small diameter steering wheel and position does feel odd at first, but you quickly get used to it and the sensation of a sharpened-up response is very enjoyable.

 The centrally-mounted screen in the dash is also angled towards the driver making it even easier to read.
 Also because the touchscreen controls the car’s central functions there are very few buttons visible, so no clutter to tire the eyes as you search for the control you are after.